-January: Joan vacations in the Bahamas with daughters, Cathy and Cindy.
+Early-January: Joan vacations in the Bahamas with her twin daughters Cathy and Cynthia.

-Joan appears on KHJ-TV as host to the telecast of the premiere of the film “Lord Jim”.
+Joan and Ted Meyer appear on KHJ-TV as host to the telecast of the premiere of the film “Lord Jim."

 March 7: Joan travels from Los Angeles to Palm Springs, California for a vacation.

 March 11: Joan has dinner with Leo Jaffe at the Palm Springs Racquet Club.

 March 19: Joan returns to Los Angeles from Palm Springs.